Terms of engagement

 The services we will provide are outlined in our letter of engagement.
-You will receive a letter of engagement for every piece of work we carry out for you.
 We will not provide you with advice in respect of the quality or value of any investment you wish to make.
 You must consult an authorised financial advisor should you require financial or investment advice.

 - The fee we will charge or the manner in which it will be arrived at, is set out in our letter of engagement, these Terms of Engagement and the Information About Working With Us.

 - If the letter of engagement specifies an estimate, we will do our best to charge no more than the amount estimated for the agreed scope of our services.
-When it becomes apparent that the costs are likely to exceed the estimate by more than 10%, we will advise you as soon as reasonably practicable and provide an estimate of the further costs.
+When it becomes apparent that the costs are likely to exceed the estimate by more than 10%, we will advise you as soon as reasonably practicable, and provide an estimate of the further costs (if requested).

 - If the letter of engagement specifies the hourly rates for the people who will be undertaking work on your behalf, we will calculate our fees for the agreed scope of our services based on the range of factors applied by the New Zealand Law Society including time, expertise, importance, urgency and results achieved.
-If you require our estimate of the likely cost of undertaking the agreed scope of our services, please contact the Partner responsible for your matter.
+If you require our estimate of the likely cost of undertaking the agreed scope of our services, please contact the Principal responsible for your matter.
 Hourly rates are subject to change without advice, during an engagement.

 - OFFICE SERVICE FEE

-We may charge a separate office service fee to cover the costs incurred in operating our office, including but not limited to printing, photocopying and communication charges.
+We may charge a separate office service fee to cover the costs incurred in operating our office, including but not limited to printing, photocopying, online storage, computer licences and communication charges.

 Unless an exemption in the GST Act applies, GST is payable by you on our fees and disbursements.